Tibetan culture: Drama

 The Tibetan folk opera known as (Ache) Lhamo "(sister) goddess", is a combination of dances, chants and songs.
 The repertoire is drawn from Buddhist stories and Tibetan history.
 Lhamo was founded in the fourteenth century by the Thang Tong Gyalpo, a lama and important historical civil engineer.
 Gyalpo and seven recruited girls organized the first performance to raise funds for building bridges that would facilitate transportation in Tibet.
 The tradition continued, and lhamo is held on various festive occasions such as the Linka and Shoton festivals.

 The performance is usually a drama, held on a barren stage, that combines dances, chants and songs.
 Colorful masks are sometimes worn to identify a character, with red symbolizing a king and yellow indicating deities and lamas.

 The performance starts with a stage purification and blessings.
 A narrator then sings a summary of the story, and the performance begins.
 Another ritual blessing is conducted at the end of the play.

 Cham dance

 The cham dance is a lively masked and costumed dance associated with some sects of Tibetan Buddhism and Buddhist festivals.

 Festivals

 Tibetan festivals such as Losar, Shoton, the Bathing Festival and many more are deeply rooted in indigenous religion, and also contain foreign influences.
-Tibetan festivals are a high source of entertainment and can include many sports such as yak racing.
-Tibetans consider festivals as an integral part of their life and almost everyone participates in the festivities.
+Tibetan festivals are an integral part of life and a major source of entertainment, which can include many sports such as yak racing.